KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 returns only the findings with a score greater or equal to 8, where the finding's categories includes "a1-injection".

-## Uncovering attack surface with the code property graph
+## Uncovering Attack Surface with the CPG

-The code property graph contains information about the processed code on different levels of abstraction, from dependencies, to type hierarchies, control flow, data flow, and instruction-level information.
-Like the SP, the CPG can be queried interactively via Ocular or via non-interactive scripts.
-We now illustrate interactive querying, however, all queries can also be used as-in in interactive scripts.
+The CPG contains information about the processed code on different levels of abstraction: from dependencies, to type hierarchies, control flow, data flow, and instruction-level information.
+Like the Security Profile, the CPG can be queried interactively using ShiftLeft Ocular or through non-interactive scripts.

 The CPG is loaded via the `loadCpg` command: